SergenF18/SergenF18/README.md

 #### My Name is Sergen!

-I'm a 23Y Old Student for Web- and Softwaredevelopment.
+I'm a 23Y Old Student for Web- and Softwaredevelopment.  :D

-Right now I'm in a early state of learning , but I'm open for any type of knowledge you can offer.
+Right now I'm in a early state of learning , but I'm open for any type of knowledge you can offer.  ;D

 ### I'm interested in :

 * HTML
 * CSS
 * Javascript
+* Python